egealkan/AI-Projects/README.md

 ## 📚 About

 These projects were completed as part of my academic coursework, showcasing both individual technical depth and collaborative problem-solving abilities.
-Each project demonstrates practical application of theoretical knowledge in real-world scenarios, from low-level neural network implementation to enterprise-scale cloud deployments [web:8][web:9].
+Each project demonstrates practical application of theoretical knowledge in real-world scenarios, from low-level neural network implementation to enterprise-scale cloud deployments.